Cabrillo National Monument

 A separate, more strenuous, walk follows the Bayside Trail, winding down the bay side of Point Loma.
-It offers the opportunity to see some fortifications remaining from World War II, and to learn to recognize some of the most common plants of the Southern California coast.
+It offers the opportunity to see some fortifications remaining from World War II, and to learn about some of the plants and animals native to the Southern California coast.

 MAP of the walking tour

 Walk a few feet to the right.
-A series of plaques will allow you to identify dozens of the naval warships, auxiliary ships, planes, and helicopters that you may see around the harbor.
+A series of plaques help you to identify the variety of pleasure craft, merchant ships, and Navy ships you may see on the water, plus the types of planes and helicoters you may see in the air.

-A little farther on, two other plaques identify the major geographical features of San Diego, ranging from Mexico north to Mount Soledad.
+Another plaque shows the major geographical features of the San Diego area, ranging from Mexico north to Mount Soledad.

 Next door to the exhibits is the auditorium.
-Here the National Park Service shows a variety of half-hour films, including "In Search of Cabrillo," about Cabrillo, and "On the Edge of Land and Sea," about the tide pools.
+Here the National Park Service shows half-hour films, including "In Search of Cabrillo," about Cabrillo, "On the Edge of Land and Sea," about the tide pools, and "Whales," about the natural history and annual migration of the Pacific Gray Whale.
 Check the posted list outside the auditorium for the schedule of film titles and showing times.

 Go inside the lighthouse to see the fully furnished living quarters of a 19th Century lighthousekeeper and his family.
 Also visit the Assistant Keeper's Quarters, which contains exhibits about lighthouses.

-When you finish, return to the concrete walk, turn right, and continue along the walk.
-Soon you reach a gravel path where you can enjoy a view of the Pacific Ocean as you make your way south to Whale Overlook.
+When you finish, walk between the two buildings, pass the kitchen garden, and turn left at the concrete walkway.
+You can now enjoy a view of the Pacific Ocean as you make your way south to Whale Overlook.

 Every winter the Gray Whales migrate from the Bering Sea and the Chukchi Sea, between Alaska and Siberia, to their breeding grounds in the warm, shallow lagoons of Baja California and mainland Mexico.
 As late as the 1800's, female whales calved in San Diego Bay as well, which partly explains why whaling was a significant San Diego enterprise in the second half of the 19th Century.

-The path on the south side of the overlook affords a fine view of the present, operating lighthouse down at the ocean's edge.
+You end this walk on the path on south side of the overlook, where you have a view of the present, operating lighthouse down at the ocean's edge.

 Distance: Two miles, including return.
 Time: One and a half hours.